northeastern-web/kernl-ui-blade/README.md

         [
             'text' => 'Our Programs',
             'href' => '/programs',
+            // The `match` key is used to determine if top-level links should have the active state show.
+Uses Laravel's Str::is() helper under the hood, so wildcards or arrays of possible matches are allowed.
+If no active state should be shown, omit this key.
+            'match' => '/programs*',
         ],
         [
             'text' => 'About',
             'href' => '/about',
+            'match' => '/about*',
             'children' => [
                 [
                     'text' => 'Careers',